Last Updated: April 3, 2020

 AdColony’s Platform & Services

 AdColony provides an advertising network and technology platform (“Platform”) and advertising mediation service (“Service”) to connect mobile application and site publishers (“Publishers”) with advertisers (“Clients”).
-Our Platform facilitates the efficient serving of advertisements with Publishers by collecting information across multiple non-affiliated Publishers.
-Our Platform and Service obtain this information to deliver, tailor, and report on the ads being run across our Platform and Service by our Clients.
+Our Platform facilitates the efficient serving of targeted advertisements with Publishers by collecting information across multiple non-affiliated Publishers.
+The Service helps publishers fill their inventory of available advertising slots via our third-party partners.
+Our Platform obtain this pseudonymous personal information to deliver, tailor, and report on the ads being run across our Platform and Service by our Clients.
+The Service mostly acts as an agent of our Publishers and transfers pseudonymous personal information from our Publishers to third-party partners so they may help those Publishers deliver, tailor and report on the ads being run.

 INFORMATION COLLECTED BY OUR TECHNOLOGY PLATFORM

-In the course of running our Platform and Services, we collect information from Mobile Apps and Sites and use such data for a number of purposes.
+In the course of running our Platform and Services, we collect information from Publishers and use such data for a number of purposes.

 - Our technology Platform collects and uses personal data, including but not limited to: the name of the Publishers on which the advertisement is served, the IP address used to access the Internet, device advertising identifiers (Google Advertising ID, Apple Identifier for Advertisers), the type of phone or other mobile device used (e.g., iPhone, iPad etc.), the operating system (Android, iOS), the date and time a particular ad is served, whether one of the ads we facilitate was delivered and, if applicable, a record if that ad was “clicked” or if it originated from a follow-up action to a third party such as a “conversion” event.
 We also collect personal data to help us optimize and/or refrain from advertising for a mobile application that has already been downloaded onto a device.